Replacing Rear Lights(including rear bumper removal and replacement)

 The SD1 lamp assemblies have drain holes in the lower edges

-BUT these will be on the TOP edge when the units are fitted to the Excel.
+BUT these will be on the TOP edge when the units are fitted to the Excel and should probably be sealed to prevent water or anything else getting in.

-Carefully cut away some of the foam on the opposite edge to the drain holes and drill some new drain holes before proceeding any further.
+Conventional wisdow says that you should now carefully cut away some of the foam on the opposite edge to the drain holes and drill some new drain holes before proceeding any further.
+Having disassembled a lighting unit, it's unlikely that water would be able to drain through any new holes.
+Use your own judgment.

 For the obsessive detailers amongst us, NOW is your opportunity to clean all those bits that will never be seen until you do this job again.